Did you know you can easily improve your onboarding process with a social media questionnaire for new clients?

 Consider asking your client the following questions:

-- What are the demographics of your target customers (age, income level, gender, etc)?
+- What are the demographics of your customers that have repeatedly purchased from your business?

 - What are their buying patterns and online shopping preferences?